Picovoice/porcupine/README.md

 }
 ```

-Finally, when done be sure to release the acquired resources.
+Finally, when done be sure to release the acquired resources:

 ```c
 pv_porcupine_delete(handle);